-Because the LDS church fell into apostasy by 1842, Joseph began teaching a false and blasphemous concept of who God is.
-Was it soul daming that he did this?
+Because the LDS church failed to live the fulness by 1842, Joseph was the instrument to bring forth a false and blasphemous concept of who God is.
+Was it soul-damning that he did this?
 Are people damned for believing in a false God?

 I’m going to go out on a limb and say no.

 Because it doesn’t matter what you believe about God if it hasn’t been revealed to you through Jesus Christ.
 Whether he is an exalted man, or Adam, or Allah, or Krishna, or in fact Jehovah, it is irrelevant.

 This is eternal life: to KNOW the only true God.
 (John 17:3) And eternal life comes only in and through Jesus Christ.
 No man comes unto the Father but through the Son.